openvinotoolkit/open_model_zoo/models/intel/landmarks-regression-retail-0009/description/landmarks-regression-retail-0009.md

 ## Inputs

-Name: "data" , shape: [1x3x48x48] - An input image in the format [BxCxHxW],
-where:
+Image, name: `data`, shape: `1, 3, 48, 48` in the format `B, C, H, W`, where:

-- B - batch size
+- `B` - batch size
-- C - number of channels
+- `C` - number of channels
-- H - image height
+- `H` - image height
-- W - image width
+- `W` - image width

-The expected color order is BGR.
+The expected color order is `BGR`.

 ## Outputs

-1. The net outputs a blob with the shape: [1, 10], containing a row-vector of 10 floating point values for five landmarks coordinates in the form (x0, y0, x1, y1, ..., x4, y4).
+The net outputs a blob with the shape: `1, 10`, containing a row-vector of 10 floating point values for five landmarks coordinates in the form (x0, y0, x1, y1, ..., x4, y4).
-	All the coordinates are normalized to be in range [0,1].
+All the coordinates are normalized to be in range [0, 1].

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.